Rural Long-Term Care Facilities

 What services do rural long-term care facilities provide?

 There is a range of services provided by residential care facilities, depending on the needs of the residents at a particular institution.
-Basic services include living space, food services, housekeeping services, supervised care, and health management.
-Some also provide physical, occupational, or music therapy, and social programs and activities.
+Basic services include living space, food services, housekeeping services, supervised care, medication management, and collaboration with healthcare.
+Some also provide physical, occupational, or music therapy, transportation, and social programs and activities.

-What are characteristics of residents of rural long-term care facilities?
+What are the characteristics of residents of rural long-term care facilities?

 Where are long-term care facilities located?